Open source · Free

 Get Started

-Add the plugin to Claude Code and start a session.
+Install the Supaflow CLI once, then use the plugin in Claude Code or register the MCP server in Claude Desktop.
 The plugin checks for CLI installation, authentication, and workspace selection automatically on first run.

 Frequently Asked Questions